 How do I get around in the park?

 Most visitors drive their own cars and campers into the park.
 In addition, the Island Explorer bus transports riders to and from various places on Mount Desert Island, including the airport, park destinations and the local communities.
+During peak season it’s smart to utilize the Island Explorer service, as parking can be hard to come by.

 What activities are available?